How Do You Pray to Buddha?

 May I attain Enlightenment, for the benefit of all sentient beings.

-- Sangha translates as "community, group, or assembly."
-It usually refers to the community of believers in Buddhist ideals.
+- Sangha means "community, group, or assembly" in English.
+It typically refers to the group of people who follow Buddhist principles.

 Pray For The Happiness And Wellbeing Of Your Friends And Family